Defense Notices

 Abstract

 Resource limited embedded systems provide a great challenge to programming using functional languages.
-Although we cannot program these embedded systems directly with Haskell, we show than an embedded domain specific language is able to be used to program them, providing a user friendly environment for both prototyping and full development.
-The Arduino line of microcontroller boards provide a versatile, low cost and popular platform for development of these resource limited systems, and we use this as the platform for our DSL research.
+Although these embedded systems cannot be programmed directly with Haskell, I show that an embedded domain specific language is able to be used to program them, and provides a user friendly environment for both prototyping and full development.
+The Arduino line of microcontroller boards provide a versatile, low cost and popular platform for development of these resource limited systems, and I use these boards as the platform for my DSL research.